netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-azure.md

         curl --resolve mysample-testdomain.com:80: $(terraform output -raw alb_public_ip) http://mysample-testdomain.com
         <html><body><h1>It works!</h1></body></html>

-Now you have deployed Citrix ADC VPX instances in High Availability INC mode as the ingress for your Azure Kubernetes Services (AKS).
+Now you have deployed Netscaler VPX instances in High Availability INC mode as the ingress for your Azure Kubernetes Services (AKS).
 You can further use our advanced Citrix ingress controller for features such as SSL termination, Rewrite and Responder functionalities and so on.
 For information about Citrix ingress controller, see [Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/).

-For information on network architecture for Citrix ADC VPX instances on Microsoft Azure, see [Citrix ADC VPX instances on Microsoft Azure](https://docs.citrix.com/en-us/citrix-adc/current-release/deploying-vpx/deploy-vpx-on-azure/network-architecture-vpx-azur).
+For information on network architecture for Netscaler VPX instances on Microsoft Azure, see [Netscaler VPX instances on Microsoft Azure](https://docs.citrix.com/en-us/citrix-adc/current-release/deploying-vpx/deploy-vpx-on-azure/network-architecture-vpx-azur).